-Legend has it that Lord Krishna, frustrated by his own dark complexion, complained to his mother that it is only unfair that his complexion was so much more darker than the Radha.
-Listening to this, mother Yashoda playfully asked Krishna to smear colour on Radha.
-People all around the country have kept this unique tradition alive till date in an enthusiastic, fun manner.
+Legend has it that Lord Krishna, frustrated by his own dark complexion, complained to his mother that it is only unfair that his complexion was so much darker than the Radha.
+Listening to this, mother Yashoda playfully asked Krishna to smear color on Radha.
+People all around the country have kept this unique tradition alive to date in an enthusiastic, fun manner.

-Are you tired of all the same old holi event or party or even the roadside colony celebration?
-Do something out of the box and a little different this holi season?
-Go for a small trip to celebrate this vibrant and colourful festival.
+Are you tired of all the same old Holi event or party or even the roadside colony celebration?
+Do something out of the box and a little different this Holi season?
+Go for a small trip to celebrate this vibrant and colorful festival.

 Lath Mar Holi at Barsana and Nandgaon

 People at Barsana and Nandgaon(near celebrate this festival in a rather unusual manner.
 All the ladies out there, ever had the urge to batter your husbands with sticks?
 This is exactly what happens during this auspicious festival.
 It’s called the Lath Mar Holi.

 In the sprawling compound of the Radha Rani temple( the only temple in the country to be dedicated to Radha) in Barsana, thousands gather to witness women beating up men with sticks.
 History has it that Lord Krishna had visited Barsana (village of Radha) and playfully teased her and her friends.

 They chased him away.
 Keeping in sync with this story, men from Nandgaon visit Barsana every year only to be greeted with lathis( sticks).
 Every wife’s dream, isn’t it?

 Phoolon Ki Holi at Gulal Kund

 Banke Bihari temple in Vrindavan hosts a week-long Holi celebration, and Phoolon ki Holi which’s celebrated here is another take on Holi.
 According to another story, Krishna and Radha first played Holi with flowers.